 I see the sacrifices you made in an entirely new light now, and the words “thank you” seem insignificant–but at the moment, it’s all I have to offer.
 You made choices every single day–the tough choices, the selfless choices–out of your love for us and your desire to give us the best possible resources so we could thrive.
 You willingly gave up a life you should have had in order to give us a chance at a life we could have.

 I see it now because I am facing those decisions every day, and I can’t help but marvel at the strength you had to consistently decide in our favor over your own.
 We must all choose between making sacrifices or making do.

 Life has a funny way of surprising us every day, with the good and the bad.
 Even when we think we are prepared to face anything, we are never prepared.
 But every day you taught me to prepare, and every night you showed me how to let go and keep moving forward.
 Our lives have not been free of tragedy, but I believe that’s exactly what makes our sunlight burn a little more brightly.
 You showed me how to turn my face to the rays and soak it all in, how to embrace God’s love and accept Him into our hearts even on the rainy days.
 Especially during life’s hurricanes.

-So even though it’s not Mother’s Day, I needed you to know this.
+I needed you to know this.
 I needed to find some form of showing you just how grateful and blessed I am to have you in my life.
 I will constantly strive to know you and in doing so, to know myself.